Frequently Asked Questions

 College Advising Questions

-Please visit www.lsu.edu/business/appt to schedule an appointment.
-Appointments are held in person in the Office of Business Student Success located in 2000 Business Education Complex.
-You MUST have your student ID when you arrive for the appointment.
-It is important that you show up on time; appointments are every 20 minutes.
-If you need to cancel your appointment, please call 225-578-3211 as soon as possible as a courtesy to the academic counselor, as well as your fellow students.
+If you are a currently enrolled LSU student you may schedule an appointment using the Navigate app (may be downloaded via Google Play or the App Store).
+Appointments are held in person in the Office of Business Student Success located in Suite 2000 of the Business Education Complex.
+You MUST have your LSU ID when you arrive for the appointment.
+It is important that you show up on time as appointments are held every 30 minutes.
+If you are not currently enrolled at LSU, please email firstname.lastname@example.org for scheduling assistance.

 You will have earned a Bachelor of Science degree.
 Your major will not be printed on your diploma; majors, concentrations, and minors earned are listed on your official transcript.

 Students may print out a “Good Student Discount” certificate via their myLSU account.
-There are other options available 24/7 via myLSU under the "Student Services" selection: 1) Enrollment verification certificates.
-2) Enrollment history.
-3) Check deferment forms and electronic notifications sent to lenders.
-4) List of student loan lenders and link to real-time loan information.
+There are other options available through myLSU under the "Student Services" selection: 1) Enrollment verification certificates, 2) Enrollment history, 3) Check deferment forms and electronic notifications sent to lenders, and 4) List of student loan lenders and link to real-time loan information.

 Requirements and GPA